 Everest Base Camp Trekking in Nepal is one of the most extraordinary places on earth.
 To be at the foothills of tallest peak in the world, Mount Everest (8,848m above sea level) is a privilege for most trekkers, but the journey is what makes this trekking in Nepal even more memorable.
 The Everest Base Camp elevation lies at an altitude of 5,310 meters above the sea level.
 The Everest Base Camp treks offers a mesmerizing experience of natural wonders.
 It has a unique geographical phenomena and landscapes.

 The trail to the base camp lies within the Sagarmatha National Park which is also one of the UNESCO Natural World Heritage Sites.
-The Everest Base Camp adventure begins with an exciting flight from Kathmandu to Lukla which is one of the most thrilling air travels experience you'll find in the world.
-After landing, a short trek will commence towards Phakding village and you can explore and end the first day of the trek to Everest Base Camp.
+Everest Base Camp trek adventure begins with an exciting flight from Kathmandu to Lukla which is one of the most thrilling air travels experience you'll find in the world.
+After landing, a short trek will commence towards Phakding village and you can explore and end the first day of the Everest Base Camp trek.
 The next day is when the real trekking begins!
 You will be gradually going up towards higher altitude and couple days are even set apart as acclimatization days – so that you can adjust with the altitude.
 This prevents from fatigue and altitude sickness – which is a common phenomenon around this region.

 The trek to Everest Base Camp would take you through the Namche Bazzar which is one of the most important trading posts for Sherpas living in the higher altitude of Everest region.
 This town is a prime tourist junction point and is filled with quality hotels, restaurants, lodges, shops, and internet cafes & bakeries.
 You can also discover the Sherpas on the trek to Everest Base Camp.
 Sherpas are famously recognized to be the guardians of the Himalayas.
-The trek to Everest Base Camp will pass through various Sherpa settlements and villages allowing you to explore and experience their culture as well.
+The Everest Base Camp trek will pass through various Sherpa settlements and villages allowing you to explore and experience their culture as well.
 Sherpa villages that lie on the Khumbu region of Nepal.
 The unique lifestyle, culture, foods and heritage are something you will truly cherish.

-Another thing to experience on the Everest Base Camp trek in Nepal is the Himalayan Yaks.
+Another thing to experience on the Everest trek in Nepal is the Himalayan Yaks.
 The Himalayan Yaks can be seen along the trails and if you're lucky you might encounter the Himalayan Monal also known as Danfe in this splendor and beauty.
 It is also the national bird of Nepal and they're truly an exquisite species of bird.
 The whole expedition is unique which brings out even more profound beauty to this wonderful trekking journey.